 TD Bank’s Step Rate CDs function exactly as their name implies in that your interest rate takes a ‘step up’ on your anniversary each year.
 You have just two terms to choose from with these products: a 3 year term or a 5 year term.

-As an added bonus, the Step Rate CD also come with a similar feature as the “No-Catch CD.”
+As an added bonus, the Step Rate CD also comes with a similar feature as the “No-Catch CD.”
 Upon each yearly anniversary of your CD, you will be given a 10 calendar day window in which you can add or withdraw funds penalty-free.
 You may withdraw any amount at this time whether it be all of your funds or just a partial amount.

-3 Year TD Step Rate CD
+3 Year Step Rates

 The composite APY is simply the blended APY you will have received at the maturity of your deposit term.